kloud22/hexsorters/README.md

 # illuminator pixels
-replaces illuminator with a beeg 1x1 pixel
+replaces illuminator (and sorters) with a beeg 1x1 pixel